Sghirate/recipes/carbonara.md

 ## Notes
 - As with lots of Italian dishes you neither have a ton of ingredients or intricate process to deal with.
 However try to use some 'slightly better' ingredients; It is all about celebrating the quality of the goods that go into the dish, rather than process or spices.
 - For pasta I usally go with Spaghettoni, but that is down to personal preference.
-You can also just go with Spaghetti or even Bucatini.
+You can also just use Spaghetti instead; or even Bucatini.
 - When it comes to cheese there are quite a few variations.
 Some people only use Pecorini, others use Parmigiano Reggiano instead of Grana Padano.
-Here once again my choices are down to personal preference; Try some different mixes and pick what you like best.
+Once again my choices are down to personal preference; Try some different mixes and pick what you like best.
 - Guanciale is a bit difficult to find here, but I found that bacon as a substitute doesn't taste nearly as good.
 I suggest a longer search until you find Guanciale instead of opting for something different.
 - As you can see in the pictures I use quite a bit of oil.
 When using less oil the sauce tends to not come together as easily.
 Similarly I had quite bad results when trying to make it in a non-stick pan instead of a steel pan; Both things might just be a skill issues though.